dekimpew/dekimpew.github.io/docs/tanzu/wcp_oidc.md

 ### Setting up Gitlab
 1. In the Gitlab admin area, go to the application page and create a new application.
-2. Grab the redirect URL from the supervisor (Configure -> Identity Providers in the vsphere WCP UI)
+2. Grab the redirect URL from the supervisor (Configure -> Identity Providers in the vsphere Supervisor UI)
 3. Select Trusted and Confidential.
 Under scopes, select openid, profile and email.
-4. Temporarily copy the user id and the secret.
+4. Copy the user id and the secret.
 The secret can only be read now!

 ### Configuring the supervisor
 1. Back in the vSphere UI, create a new identity provider.